realmcu/HoneyGUI/doc/en/widgets/gui_pagelist.md

 ### Create Widget

-You can utilize the [gui_pagelist_create(parent, filename, x, y, w, h)](#gui_pagelist_create) function to establish a pagelist widget.
-It's height will be set according to the total height of child widgets.
+One can utilize the [gui_pagelist_create(parent, filename, x, y, w, h)](#gui_pagelist_create) function to establish a pagelist widget.
+Its height will be set according to the total height of child widgets.

 ## Example